P/E RATIO: [PASS]

 The growth rate of the current quarter's earnings compared to the same quarter a year ago must also be positive.
 SGA's growth rate of -14.29% fails this test.

 EARNINGS GROWTH RATE FOR THE PAST SEVERAL QUARTERS: [FAIL]

 Compare the earnings growth rate of the past four quarters with long-term EPS growth rate.
 Earnings growth in the past 4 quarters should be at least half of the long-term EPS growth rate.
 A stock should not be considered if it posted several quarters of skimpy earnings.
 SGA had 3 quarters of skimpy growth in the last 2 years.

 This strategy looks at the rate which earnings grow and evaluates this rate of growth from different angles.
 The 4 tests immediately following are detailed below.

-If the growth rate of the prior three quarter's earnings, -23.79%, (versus the same three quarters a year earlier) is less than the growth rate of the current quarter earnings, -2.38%, (versus the same quarter one year ago) then the stock fails, with one exception: if the growth rate in earnings between the current quarter and the same quarter one year ago is greater than 30%, then the stock would pass.
+If the growth rate of the prior three quarter's earnings, 0.47%, (versus the same three quarters a year earlier) is greater than the growth rate of the current quarter earnings, -14.29%, (versus the same quarter one year ago) then the stock fails, with one exception: if the growth rate in earnings between the current quarter and the same quarter one year ago is greater than 30%, then the stock would pass.
 The growth rate over this period for SGA is -14.3%, and it would therefore fail this test.